Medical Marijuana Registries by State

 Is the registration process different for caregivers?

 The process is usually very similar, and physicians can register caregivers at the same time as patients in some states.
 But every state has its own process for caregivers (and some don’t allow caregivers at all).
-So it’s best to check with your state’s registry for the exact details.
+So, it's best to check with your state’s registry for the exact details.

 Can I own a gun if I’m on a medical cannabis registry?